tasken/jekyll-porfolio/curriculum.en.md

 - *I Conference on Social Design* // 2016
 *Perspectives on design with social purposes*.
 Reflections on design with a social perspectives, under the UBACyT project led by Dr. María del Valle Ledesma.
 - Miguel Benasayag Chair, Sciences and politics, *La Vaca* Work collective // 2016
 *Relationship between thought and life*.
 The traps of theory: solution, progress, progress as agents of mass destruction.
-The topicality of atropocene.
+The topicality of Anthropocene.
 Alicia in the country without wonders.
 Inhabiting the future.
 - *The book, live*.
 Organized by EUDEBA, 2nd National Design Biennial FADU--UBA // 2015
 Modules: *From text to edition* and *From edition to design*.
-Dictated by Patricia Piccolini, Darío Contreras and Carlos Venancio.
+Dictated by Patricia Piccolini, Darío Contreras, and Carlos Venancio.
 Coordination: Silvina Simondet.
 - *Seminar on Social Housing and Urbanism*.
 Dictated by the architects Fermín Estrella and Beatriz Pedro.
 FADU--UBA // 2014
 - *Introduction to font design*, 1st National Design Biennial FADU--UBA.
 Dictated by Tipitos Argentinos in charge of [Aldo de Losa](http://www.cdt-uba.org/index.php?option=com_content&view=article&id=150:cv-de-losa&catid=42:cv-profesores&Itemid=75){:target="_blank"} // 2013
 - *Macro and micro typographic refinement*, [Tipitos Argentinos](https://www.facebook.com/TipitosArgentinos/){:target="_blank"} given by [Aldo de Losa](http://www.cdt-uba.org/index.php?option=com_content&view=article&id=150:cv-de-losa&catid=42:cv-profesores&Itemid=75){:target="_blank"} // 2013